stanford-crfm/levanter/docs/Blog-Post.md

 Training a language model involves taking a large corpus of text and converting it into a sequence of integers called tokens.
-When training large autoregressive models, it is typical to concatenate (or "pack") short sequences and break apart longer sequences so that the resulting sequences are all of the same length.
+When training large autoregressive models, it is typical to concatenate (or "pack") short sequences and break apart longer sequences so that the resulting sequences are all the same length.

 Data preprocessing is done in one of two ways: either it is performed offline as a separate preprocessing step, or it is performed streaming, so that the data is processed on-the-fly as it is being used for training.
 The former is typically